thefonso/obfu_report/README.md

 ## Usage

-You can test this gem from the command line by copying the following code....
+You can test this gem from the command line by copying the following code:

     BEGIN CUT HERE

     require 'obfu_report'